Poas Volcano Banner Post

 Getting to Poás Volcano National Park

-Located about 40 kilometers (24.5 miles) from San José, it’s accessible by various modes of transportation.
+Located about 40 kilometers (24.5 miles) from San José, , it can be reached by various types of transportation.

 Entrance Fee & Opening Times